 Travel to Bandhavgarh for a three-night stay at the locally rated 3-star King’s Lodge (3Q) or Bandhav Vilas (3Q).
 B, L, D

 Once the hunting preserve of the Maharaja of Rewa, the park is known for its higher than average number of Bengal tigers, increasing your odds of sighting these magnificent beasts prowling through the thickets on your morning and afternoon safaris.
 You may also see striking white tigers, common langurs, Asiatic jackals, grey mongoose and jungle cats on your morning and afternoon safaris.
 B, L, D

-Stay overnight at the locally rated 4-star Lalit Temple View (4Q) or the Radisson Jass, Khajuraho (4Q), located in an area rich in Hindu and Jain temples, including the Western Group of Temples, a UNESCO World Heritage Site.
+Stay overnight at the locally rated 4-star Lalit Temple View (4Q), Khajuraho, located in an area rich in Hindu and Jain temples, including the Western Group of Temples, a UNESCO World Heritage Site.
 These temples were created by the Chandella dynasty in the 9th century and belong to two different religions: Hinduism and Jainism.
 Only a quarter of the original 80 temples remain but those still standing exhibit some of India’s greatest art.
 These show various scenes thought to represent the marriage of Shiva and Parvati, including a small fraction that portray more intimate topics!

 This afternoon look forward to visiting these temples, regarded as some of the most architecturally important in India.
 B, D

 Travel to Jhansi pausing en route at Orchha where you can enjoy an included lunch and an orientation tour, time permitting.